-The Gold Coast Light Rail route services the busiest areas of the city, with Stage One of development focussing on providing services to the areas most in need of efficient transport solutions in the short term.
+The Gold Coast Light Rail route services the busiest areas of the city, with Stage One of development focusing on providing services to the areas most in need of efficient transport solutions in the short term.
 The Stage One route from Griffith University to Broadbeach will service north/south bound travel along the coast, with east/west bound travel being serviced by high-frequency bus services.

 The 16 Stage One stations along the light rail Gold Coast route will be grouped into 4 different precincts to reflect the different areas they service.
 2 stations are included in the Health and Knowledge Precinct, 5 stations in the Southport Precinct, 6 stations in the Surfers Paradise Precinct, and 3 stations in the Broadbeach Precinct.
 Each precinct is planned to have its own distinct atmosphere and purpose.